ioneyez/bulk-rr/README.md

    appropriate may differ from zone to zone and administrator to administrator.

-   [ I am unclear how this helps DDOS mitigation against anyone at all.
+   [ I am unclear how this helps DDOS mitigation against anyone at all, and suspect this section should be removed.. ]
-   ]

-6.4.
+5.3.
 Implications of Large-Scale DNS Records

    The production of such large-scale records in the wild may have some unintended side-effects.
 These side-effects could be of concern or